What is SARSAT?

 What is the Cospas-Sarsat Secretariat?

-The Cospas-Sarsat Secretariat is the permanent administrative organ of the international program responsible for assisting the Cospas-Sarsat Council in implementing the Program.
-The Secretariat contains a small, specialized and dedicated staff that assists in organizing meetings, administering the international budget, and providing technical and operational assistance.
+The Cospas-Sarsat Secretariat is the permanent administrative organization of the international program responsible for assisting the Cospas-Sarsat Council in implementing the Program.
+The Secretariat contains a small, specialized, and dedicated staff that assists in organizing meetings, administering the international budget, and providing technical and operational assistance.

 Why is the National Oceanic and Atmospheric Administration (NOAA) involved in Search and Rescue?